aishanazeer96/Employee-Performance-Analysis/README.md

 **🚀 How to Use**
 Download or clone this repository.
-Access the Looker Studio Dashboard [Add link if hosted].
-Explore the dashboard using the interactive filters to gain insights into employee performance.
+Access the Looker Studio Dashboard https://lookerstudio.google.com/s/pYcBkjVrfZM Explore the dashboard using the interactive filters to gain insights into employee performance.

 **📄 Future Improvements**